The archetypes that shaped me

 Oasis, The Stone Roses, Sex Pistols, The Clash, The Beatles, Ozzy Osbourne.
 These are not references chosen at random.
 They are artists I listen to regularly because they share something very precise.

 With Oasis, it is frontal, very British.
 With The Stone Roses, more diffuse, more elegant, but just as self-assured.
 With The Beatles, beyond the clichés, there is this quiet certainty, this sense of having something to say.
-With Sex Pistols and The Clash, it is more political, more tense, but always with the same posture: being there, taking space, without apologising.
-And with Ozzy, it is direct, raw, without filter.

 These are always the same qualities that speak to me: presence, character, stance.